 IB: You’ve mentioned that we are on the precipice of a new wave of underwriting start-ups.
 How do you think the landscape will change in the coming months?

-Over the past few years we have seen a wave of corporatisation, which is effectively entrepreneurial businesses being bought by the large insurance corporates and being incorporated into their standard processes.
+RE: Over the past few years we have seen a wave of corporatisation, which is effectively entrepreneurial businesses being bought by the large insurance corporates and being incorporated into their standard processes.
 That wave of consolidation has created space for specialists, for people willing to out-execute non-specialists in their chosen niches.